The Department of Archaeology is part of the School of Philosophical and Historical Inquiry (SOPHI).

 - thematic archaeology topics, for example archaeology in film; global dispersal of humans; mobility and the sedentary transition, and

 - regionally specific units that include Asian, Australian, Classical and Middle Eastern archaeology.

 For a major in Archaeology you must have at least six credit points at 3000 level.
 To enrol in 3000 level units, students must have completed at least 18 credit points at 2000 level including ARCA2635 Explanation and Theory in Archaeology.

 All students who fulfil the requirements for entry are encouraged to apply for Honours.

 The department offers a single Honours program in Archaeology while letting students specialise in the subject area of their choice.

-Honours entry requires an average of 70 percent or above in 48 senior credit points in Archaeology.
+Honours entry requires a major in Archaeology completed with an average of 70 percent or above.

 More information about the Archaeology program is available at: sydney.edu.au/arts/archaeology, or by phoning the school on +61 2 9351 2862.